drhsqlite/fossil-mirror/www/fileedit-page.md

   by Fossil (by its file extension).

-The event listener callback shown above doesn't use the `mimetype`, but makes used of the other two.
+The event listener callback shown above doesn't use the `mimetype`, but makes use of the other two.
 It fishes all `code` blocks out of the preview which explicitly have a CSS class named `language-`something, and then asks highlightjs to highlight them.